What is Prospectus? Meaning, Types & Importance

 Why Is a Prospectus Important?

-A prospectus plays a vital role for both the company issuing it and the investors who might put their money into the business.
-It serves as a bridge of information and trust between the two parties.
+A prospectus serves as a mandatory disclosure bridge between the issuing company and potential investors.
 Let’s explore the benefits for each side in more detail.

 For the Company: